curtisgr/ember-cli-moment-business/README.md

 ## API

-The public API is the same as https://github.com/jmeas/moment-business#api
+The public API is the same as https://github.com/jmeas/moment-business#api with two additions:

+### isSaturday(moment)

+true if moment is Saturday

+### isSunday(moment)

+true if moment is Sunday

 ## Author